midfords/Decentralized-Library/README.md

 # Decentralized-Library
 App to bring books to book lovers.

-* Push changes to dev.
-Don't push to master *

 Basic git Commands:

 git clone https://github.com/midfords/Decentralized-Library.git ### Clone the repository (only need to do once) ###